Creates a new secondary browser window and loads the referenced resource.

 At the time of writing this file, alwaysRaised feature is not supported when used in content script due to bug 274088; it works from chrome scripts though.

 If set to yes, the new created floats below, under its own parent when the parent window is not minimized. alwaysLowered windows are often referred as pop-under windows.
 The alwaysLowered window can not be on top of the parent but the parent window can be minimized.
-In NS 6.x, the alwaysLowered window has no minimize system command icon and no restore/maximize system command.

 At the time of writing this file, alwaysLowered feature is not supported when used in content script due to bug 274088.